vim-advent-calendar/vimways.org/content/2018/nickspoons-colder-quickfix-lists.md

 ## Time to customise

+> A little bit of vimscript never hurt anybody.
+If you know what I mean.
+>
+> – nickspoons

 Using commands to move back and forth through the quickfix lists is not a particularly nice experience.
 If we're going to use thesse commands often, we can benefit from some mappings. `:colder` and `:cnewer` can be used from